tum-phoenix/usb_reset_service/README.md

 # USB Reset Service

-This service lets modules reset a hanging USB device by its Vendor and Product ID
+This service lets modules reset a hanging USB device by its Vendor and Product ID using [USB Reset](https://github.com/tum-phoenix/usb_reset).

 ## Config